Clinical Case Challenge: Schatzi (Cockatiel)

 Goals of wing clipping and types of trims

 Wing clipping is most often used to prevent escape and to control mobility.
 Trimmed birds rely more on their owners than non-trimmed birds for transportation, and behavioral problems can be improved by limiting mobility in some instances.
-Cosmetic appearance after the trim is important when trimming display birds and to some owners.
+Cosmetic appearance after the trim is important to some owners and especially when trimming display birds.

 Care must be taken to avoid causing the avian patient injury during handling.
 Excessive restraint may result in a fearful patient and create behavior problems at home.
 Trimming feathers too drastically can also cause a bird to be more prone to falling and result in injury.